 An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
 Equity instruments are recorded at the proceeds received, net of direct issue costs.
 Ordinary shares issued by the Company are classified as equity instruments.

 Other Financial Assets

 This accounting policy is in relation to the following other financial assets:

-- Trade and other receivables
+- · Trade and other receivables

+- Term deposits

-- · Cash at bank balances
+- Cash and cash equivalents

-- · Loans receivable
+- Loans receivable